 Events at Fort Nelson this Easter

-Come and discover what life was like in the Napoleonic period, around the turn of the 19th century, when French emperor Napoleon’s ambitions threatened invasion and war in Europe.
+Come and discover what life was like in the Napoleonic period.
+Around the turn of the 19th century, the French emperor Napoleon’s ambitions threatened invasion and war in Europe.

-This Easter weekend, the Royal Armouries at Fort Nelson invites visitors to come and discover what life was like at the turn of the 19th century when the French emperor Napoleon had his sights set on invasion!
+This Easter weekend, the Royal Armouries at Fort Nelson invites visitors to come and discover what life was like at the turn of the 19th century.
+The French emperor Napoleon had his sights set on invasion!

-Join us for an action-packed Easter weekend with themed activities for all the family including infantry drill displays and sword displays by costumed re-enactors, plus live firings of the British 6 pounder Bronze Smooth Bore Muzzle Loader gun and a replica 1810 Bloomfield 3 pounder at 11 am, 1 pm & 3.30 pm.
+Live firings of the British 6 pounder Bronze Smooth Bore Muzzle Loader gun and a replica 1810 Bloomfield 3 pounder will sound at 11 am, 1 pm & 3.30 pm.

 Dates: 8 April – 12 April and 15 April – 19 April